KnowThePepper

 The name is a portmanteau of habanero and 'nada' - Spanish for nothing - a nod to its zero heat.
 It's part of a broader wave of flavor-forward breeding projects that prioritize taste complexity over Scoville numbers.

-The habanada belongs to the same C. chinense botanical family as the habanero, Scotch bonnet, and ghost pepper — a species known for intensely fruity, floral aromatics.
+The habanada belongs to the same the broader C. chinense group as the habanero, Scotch bonnet, and ghost pepper - a species known for intensely fruity, floral aromatics.
 By isolating the flavor compounds from the heat compounds, Mazourek essentially gave cooks access to a flavor profile that had previously always come with a fire warning attached.

 How Hot is Habanada?
 Heat Level & Flavor